- Easy to apply

 - Color does fade in intensity throughout the day

 - Squeezy packaging makes it easy to use too much and waste product

-Glossier Cloud Paint kickstarted the cream blush movement.
-The formula is buildable, blendable, and playful.
+Glossier Cloud Paint kickstarted the cream blush movement, let’s review it.
+The formula is buildable, blendable, playful, but…

 Some links to purchase are affiliate.